eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Cosmetic Surgery

 Complications include (1) hematoma, (2) nerve injuries, (3) infection, (4) skin flap necrosis, (5) hypertrophic scarring, (6) alopecia and hairline/earlobe deformities, and (7) parotid gland pseudocyst.

-With emerging so-called minimally invasive procedures such as thread lifts, new complications have been reported, including Stensen duct laceration and suture visibility and extrusion.
+So-called minimally invasive procedures such as barbed suture lifts and thread lifts have emerged.
+[2] With these, new complications have been reported, including Stensen duct laceration and suture visibility and extrusion.

 History

-Careful patient selection is paramount in preventing complications from rhytidectomy.
+Careful patient selection is paramount in preventing complications from facelift surgery or rhytidectomy.
 A comprehensive history often exposes potential risk factors for future complications.

 Some relative contraindications for rhytidectomy include (1) smoking and/or alcohol abuse; (2) collagen vascular disorders; (3) poor nutritional status; (4) anticoagulation bleeding disorder; (5) use of Accutane, high-dose steroids, or immunosuppressants; and (6) poor medical condition (eg, uncontrolled hypertension, poorly controlled diabetes, significant chronic airway disease [CAD], significant chronic obstructive pulmonary disease [COPD]).